Titanicspike/Genealogy-Tools/README.md

 # Genealogy Tools

 This document outlines the architecture and data flow of the Genealogy Tools application.
-It serves as a guide for future development and AI sessions.
+It serves as a guide for future development.

 ## Architecture Overview